bw2/ExpansionHunter/README.md

 ### ExpansionHunter-dev

 This modified version of ExpansionHunter introduces the following new features:
+- **Converts N chars error to warning**: changes the `Flanks can contain at most 5 characters N but found x Ns` error to a warning, allowing ExpansionHunter to run to completion without terminating on these errors
+- **New analysis modes**:
+  - `--analysis-mode low-mem-streaming` is like `streaming` mode and produces nearly identical output, but uses much less memory at runtime
+  - `--analysis-mode optimized-streaming` is like `low-mem-streaming` mode while permitting the output to differ at a small percentage of loci.
+It uses simple heuristics to detect which loci are almost certainly homozygous reference, and avoid running the full computationally-expensive genotyping algorithm on them.
+This makes it substantially faster than other modes for catalogs with more than ~10k loci.
+- **Misc. new convenience features and options**:
   - supports gzip-compressed input catalogs, and provides a `-z` option to compress the output files
-- `--analysis-mode low-mem-streaming` which is like `streaming` mode and outputs roughly the same genotypes, but uses less memory
   - `--start-with`, `--n-loci`, and `--sort-catalog-by` options allow processing a fixed number of loci from the input catalog
   - `--locus` for filtering the input catalog to specific LocusId(s)
   - `--region` for filtering the input catalog to a specific genomic region
-- changes the `Flanks can contain at most 5 characters N but found x Ns` error to a warning, allowing ExpansionHunter to run to completion without terminating on these errors
+  - `--skip-hom-ref` skips output of loci where all variants are homozygous reference, reducing output file size
+  - `--copy-catalog-fields` copies extra annotation fields (e.g., Gene, Diseases) from the input catalog to the output JSON
-- allows direct access to remote BAM/CRAM or reference FASTA files in Google Cloud Storage or S3
+- **Input BAM or FASTA can be read directly from cloud buckets**: allows direct access to remote BAM/CRAM or reference FASTA files in Google Cloud Storage or S3 via functionality provided by htslib
   - for access to private buckets, set environment variable:
     `export GCS_OAUTH_TOKEN=$(gcloud auth application-default print-access-token)`
   - for access to requester-pays buckets, also set environment variable
     `export GCS_REQUESTER_PAYS_PROJECT=<your gcloud project>`
-- `--cache-mates` option makes `--analysis-mode seeking` run 2x to 3x faster without changing the output
-  - for large catalogs, it is better to use the new "low-mem-streaming" analysis mode.
-However, if you do want to split a larger variant catalog into multiple shards and then process them using "seeking" mode with `--cache-mates`, it's important to presort the catalog by normalized motif (the alphabetically-first cyclic shift of a motif - ie. AGC rather than CAG).
-This ensures that loci with the same motif will be processed in the same shard, increasing cache hit rates and therefore speed due to this optimization.
-- **Integrated read visualization**: REViewer functionality is now built directly into ExpansionHunter, outputting SVG read pileup images without needing a separate post-processing step (see [VariantCatalog docs](docs/04_VariantCatalogFiles.md))
+- **Integrated read visualizations**: REViewer functionality is now built directly into ExpansionHunter, outputting SVG read pileup images without needing a separate post-processing step (see [VariantCatalog docs](docs/04_VariantCatalogFiles.md))
   - `--plot-all` generates read visualizations for every locus
   - `--disable-all-plots` disables all image generation (overrides catalog settings)
   - `PlotReadVisualization` field in the variant catalog enables conditional image generation based on genotype thresholds (e.g., only visualize when long allele >= 400 repeats)
 - **Per-allele quality metrics**: New `AlleleQualityMetrics` in JSON output provides detailed quality information for each allele (see [AlleleQualityMetrics docs](docs/07_AlleleQualityMetrics.md))
   - Metrics include QD (quality by depth), strand bias, flank depth, insertion/deletion rates, and more
   - `--disable-quality-metrics` disables quality metrics computation if not needed
-- **Catalog field passthrough**: `--copy-catalog-fields` copies extra annotation fields (e.g., Gene, Diseases) from the input catalog to the output JSON
-- **Skip homozygous reference**: `--skip-hom-ref` skips output of loci where all variants are homozygous reference, reducing output file size
+- **Cache to speed up seeking mode**: `--cache-mates` option makes `--analysis-mode seeking` run 2x to 3x faster without changing the output
+  - for large catalogs, it is better to use the new "low-mem-streaming" analysis mode.
+However, if you do want to split a larger variant catalog into multiple shards and then process them using "seeking" mode with `--cache-mates`, it's important to presort the catalog by normalized motif (the alphabetically-first cyclic shift of a motif - ie. AGC rather than CAG).
+This ensures that loci with the same motif will be processed in the same shard, increasing cache hit rates and therefore speed due to this optimization.

 Thank you to [@maarten-k](https://github.com/maarten-k) for testing out early versions and introducing substantial optimizations to the build process.